 - (a) Maintaining a records management system for case reports. - 1.
 The records management system should include a process for numbering, identifying, tracking, and retrieving case reports. - (b) Entering case report information into the records management system. - Modification of case reports shall only be made when authorized by a supervisor. - (c) Providing members of the [Department/Office] with access to case reports when needed for investigation or court proceedings. - (d) Maintaining compliance with federal, state, and local regulations regarding reporting requirements of crime statistics.
 This includes reporting statistical data to the California Department of Justice (DOJ) for: - 1.
 All officer-involved shootings and incidents involving use of force resulting in serious bodily injury (Government Code § 12525.2). - Suspected hate crimes (Penal Code § 13023). - 3.
 Complaints of racial bias against deputies (Penal Code § 13012; Penal Code § 13020). - Civilian complaints made against deputies (Penal Code § 832.5; Penal Code § 13012). - 5.
-Stop data required by Government Code § 12525.5 and 11 CCR 999.226. - (a) The reported information must not contain personally identifiable information of the person stopped or other information exempt from disclosure pursuant to Government Code § 12525.5 (11 CCR 999.228). - Anti-reproductive rights crime information required by Penal Code § 13777. - (e) Maintaining compliance with federal, state, and local regulations regarding criminal history reports and auditing. - (f) Identifying missing case reports and notifying the responsible member's supervisor. - (g) Updating the Automated Firearms System to reflect any firearms relinquished to the [Department/Office] and the subsequent disposition to the DOJ pursuant to Penal Code § 34010 (Penal Code § 29810). - (h) Entering into the Automated Firearms System information about each firearm that has been reported stolen, lost, found, recovered, held for safekeeping, surrendered in relation to a private party firearms transaction or registration, relinquished pursuant to a court order, or under observation, within seven calendar days of the precipitating event (Penal Code § 11108.2). - Maintaining compliance with the state and DOJ reporting requirements regarding the number of transfers of individuals to immigration authorities and offenses that allowed for the transfers (Government Code § 7284.6(c)(2)). - (j) Transmitting data to the Joint Regional Information Exchange System on any suspected multi-mission extremist crimes.
+Stop data required by Government Code § 12525.5 and 11 CCR 999.226. - (a) The reported information must not contain personally identifiable information of the person stopped or other information exempt from disclosure pursuant to Government Code § 12525.5 (11 CCR 999.228). - 6.
+Anti-reproductive rights crime information required by Penal Code § 13777. - (e) Maintaining compliance with federal, state, and local regulations regarding criminal history reports and auditing. - (f) Identifying missing case reports and notifying the responsible member's supervisor. - (g) Establishing a process for collecting and submitting data to appropriate federal data collection authorities (e.g., FBI National Use-of-Force Data Collection, U.S. Department of Justice's National Law Enforcement Accountability Database), as applicable, for the following types of occurrences: - Deputy suicides - 2.
+Deputy misconduct - Uses of forcec - 4.
+Deputy deaths or assaults - Crime incidents - 6.
+Deaths in custody

+- (h) Updating the Automated Firearms System to reflect any firearms relinquished to the [Department/Office] and the subsequent disposition to the California DOJ pursuant to Penal Code § 34010 (Penal Code § 29810). - (i) Entering into the Automated Firearms System information about each firearm that has been reported stolen, lost, found, recovered, held for safekeeping, surrendered in relation to a private party firearms transaction or registration, relinquished pursuant to a court order, or under observation, within seven calendar days of the precipitating event (Penal Code § 11108.2). - (j) Entering into the California DOJ automated property system descriptions of serialized property, or non-serialized property that has been uniquely inscribed, which has been reported stolen, lost, found, recovered, held for safekeeping, or under observation (Penal Code § 11108). - (k) Maintaining compliance with quarterly California DOJ reporting requirements regarding the [department/office]'s efforts to verify an individual listed in the Armed Prohibited Persons System is no longer in possession of a firearm (Penal Code § 29813). - (I) Maintaining compliance with the state and California DOJ reporting requirements regarding the number of transfers of individuals to immigration authorities and offenses that allowed for the transfers (Government Code § 7284.6(c)(2)). - (m) Transmitting data to the Joint Regional Information Exchange System on any suspected multi-mission extremist crimes.